-Police: Drive-by shooter kills boy, 3, man, 23; wounds woman
+Arrest made in drive-by shooting that killed man and boy, 3

-NEW ORLEANS (AP) - A drive-by shooter has killed a 3-year-old boy and a 23-year-old man and wounded a 48-year-old woman, and a 19-year-old man is accused of being involved, New Orleans police said Tuesday.
+NEW ORLEANS (AP) - A young man was arrested Tuesday in connection with a drive-by shooting that killed another man and a 3-year-old boy, New Orleans police said.

-A news release said Ronjae Steadman was arrested early Tuesday on charges that include being a principal to second degree murder and resisting an officer, and the investigation is continuing.
+Ronjae Steadman, 19, was arrested on charges including being a principal to second-degree murder in Monday’s shooting and resisting an officer, police said in a news release.

-Police did not release the victims’ names but say the man was dead when police arrived about 7:20 p.m.
-Monday and the boy died later at a hospital.
+A 23-year-old man was dead when police arrived around 7:20 p.m., and the boy died later at a hospital, police said.
+A 48-year-old woman was injured.

-Steadman also is accused of illegally carrying a weapon and possessing stolen things, police said.
+Steadman also is accused of illegally carrying a weapon and possessing stolen items, police said.

-Motive and details of Steadman’s alleged involvement are part of the investigation, said an unsigned email from the department’s public relations team.
+Authorities have not said whether Steadman has an attorney to speak for him.

+Details, including a possible motive, are part of a continuing investigation, according to police.

 Sign up for Daily Newsletters